dakshim2609/portfolio-profile/README.md

 # portfolio-profile
-This is a simple personal profile page built using HTML ans CSS.
+This is a simple personal profile page built using HTML and CSS.

 ##Features
 -Clean UI design